 Among those released are Portuguese midfielder Tiago Gomes, who played 27 times in all competitions last term, and veteran striker Kevin Phillips, who is and

 Contract talks are ongoing with seven players - defenders Alex Baptiste, Kirk Broadfoot, Stephen Crainey and Neal Eardley, midfielders Barry Ferguson and Ludovic Sylvestre and striker Gary Taylor-Fletcher.

 As well as 21-year-old Ince and 22-year-old Phillips, 10 other players including goalkeeper Matt Gilks, utility man Chris Basham, defender Craig Cathcart and midfielder Angel Martinez will remain at Blackpool for another year.

-His father, Blackpool manager Paul, claimed in April that the England Under-21 international could be worth £25m in the current transfer market, having seen Manchester United splash out around £15m to sign Palace's Wilfried Zaha.
+His father, Blackpool manager Paul, claimed in April that the England Under-21 international having seen Manchester United splash out around £15m to sign Palace's Wilfried Zaha.

-Scotland wide man Phillips began the season by asking to leave Blackpool and was the subject of a £5m bid from Southampton in August.
+Scotland wide man Phillips began the season by and was the subject of a £5m bid from Southampton in August.